What Is the Car Accident Statute of Limitations?

-It’s imperative to act swiftly when reporting a personal injury after a car accident as you may have limited time to seek compensation for your damages.
-This is known as the statute of limitations, which is the window of time you have to bring a lawsuit against another party for negligence.
+No matter how minor, car accidents are traumatic experiences.
+The shock from an accident may make it difficult to think clearly about what to do next.
+In many cases, the psychological effects of the accident can even mask a serious injury.
+It’s important to act swiftly when reporting a personal injury after a car accident.
+You may have limited time to file a claim to seek compensation for your damages.
+This is known as the car accident statute of limitations, which is the window of time you have to bring a lawsuit against another party for negligence.

 Dealing with Insurance After an Accident

 First, proving that you sought medical attention directly following the collision is critical in strengthening your claim.
 Certain injuries like whiplash may not show up immediately after a crash.
 The more time that passes, the harder it will be to prove your injuries were a direct result of the accident, and not something else.

 - Visit your doctor immediately following a car accident, even if you aren’t sure that you’re injured

 - Never admit fault for the accident, even if you think you might be responsible

 - Report the car accident to your insurance company within 24 hours